hoopsplaybook.ca

 12

-By holding (delaying a fill cut), 4 creates a double gap for 2 to attack middle.
+By holding (delaying a fill cut), 4 maintains a double gap for 2 to attack middle.

 MacKay - the double-gap gives 4 space to blast cut to the ball on eye contact with 2.